5:OPERATING ENERGY

 NYC projects may comply with both 5.3a and 5.3b but are not eligible for points from these and from Criterion 5.4

-Projects not installing solar per Criterion 5.3b are strongly encouraged to comply with this optional criterion.
+Projects not installing solar per Criterion 5.3b are strongly encouraged to comply with this optional criterion and to subscribe residents to offsite Community Solar.

 5.3a